Reedy River – Greenville, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Reedy River

+Rising in the foothills of the Blue Ridge Mountains, the Reedy River flows southeast through Greenville County and winds its way through the heart of downtown Greenville.
 In the center of the city, the river drops significantly to form Reedy River Falls, the focal point of beautiful Falls Park.
 From there it continues to flow south into Laurens County where it eventually joins the Saluda River at Lake Greenwood.